SMSpp-Project/smspp-project/README.md

   contains the documentation for the classes and methods of the SMS++ core library and all its modules.

 - The [SMS++ Project Wiki](https://gitlab.com/smspp/smspp-project/-/wikis/home)
-  contains troubleshooting information and additional guides for developers and maintainers.
+  contains detailed installation instructions, troubleshooting information and additional guides for developers and maintainers.

 ## Current projects